Greek Sheet Pan Chicken Dinner (Easy Cleanup)

 Pro Tips for Greek Sheet Pan

-• Make-Ahead Strategies: Marinate the chicken and chop vegetables up to a day in advance.
-Store in airtight containers in the fridge.
+• Make-Ahead Strategies: Marinate the chicken and chop vegetables a day ahead to save time.

 Troubleshooting Common Issues